-- (1) An infringement of a performer's economic rights or of any right conferred by this Part on a person having fixation rights is actionable by the rights owner. - (2) In an action for infringement of a performer's economic rights or of any right conferred by this Part on a person having fixation rights all such relief by way of damages, injunctions, accounts or otherwise is available to the plaintiff as is available in respect of the infringement of any other property right. - (3) This section has effect subject to the following provisions of this Part.
+- (1) An infringement of a performer's economic rights or of any right conferred by this Part on a person having fixation rights is actionable by the rights owner. - (2) In an action for infringement of a performer's economic rights or of any right conferred by this Part on a person having fixation rights all such relief by way of damages, injunctions, accounts or otherwise is available to the plaintiff as is available in respect of the infringement of any other property right.

-221. Provisions as to damages in infringement action
+This section has effect subject to the following provisions of (3) this Part.

-- (1) Where in an action for infringement of a performer's economic rights or of any right conferred by this Part on a person having fixation rights it is shown that at the time of the infringement the defendant did not know, and had no reason to believe, that the rights subsisted in the fixation to which the action relates, the plaintiff is not entitled to damages against him, but without prejudice to any other remedy. - (2) The court may in an action for infringement of a performer's economic rights or of any right conferred by this Part on a person having fixation rights having regard to all the circumstances, and in particular to- - (a) the flagrancy of the infringement; - (b) any benefit accruing to the defendant by reason of the infringement; and award such additional damages as the justice of the case may require.
+Provisions as to damages in infringement action 221.

-(c) the completeness, accuracy and reliability of the defendant's business accounts and records,
+- Where in an action for infringement of a performer's (1) economic rights or of any right conferred by this Part on a person having fixation rights it is shown that at the time of the infringement the defendant did not know, and had no reason to believe, that the rights subsisted in the fixation to which the action relates, the plaintiff is not entitled to damages against him, but without prejudice to any other remedy. - The court may in an action for infringement of a performer's (2) economic rights or of any right conferred by this Part on a person having fixation rights having regard to all the circumstances, and in particular to - the flagrancy of the infringement; (a) - any benefit accruing to the defendant by reason of the (b) infringement; (Amended 16 of 2022 s.
+84) - the completeness, accuracy and reliability of the (c) defendant's business accounts and records; (Amended 16 of 2022 s.
+84) - any unreasonable conduct of the defendant after the act (d) constituting the infringement occurred, including any act done or attempt made by the defendant to destroy, conceal or disguise evidence of the infringement after having been informed of the infringement by the plaintiff; and (Added 16 of 2022 s.
+84) - the likelihood of widespread circulation of infringing (e) copies as a result of the infringement, (Added 16 of 2022 s.
+84)